-When each of my kids has been two and three years old, they have gone through a stage of truly loving Pete the Cat’s I Love My White Shoes!
-Since it is so fun to sing the song and toddlers are just starting to recognize colors, it’s a perfect stage for beginning color recognition and color matching.
+There is stage each of my kids has enjoyed, between two and three, when they truly loved Pete the Cat's I Love My White Shoes!
+Since it is so fun to sing the song and toddlers are just starting to recognize colors, it's a perfect stage for beginning color recognition and color matching.

-I was first amazed by Strawberry’s speaking when I overheard her singing to herself in the back seat of the car at a very young age.
+I was amazed by my daughter's speaking one day when I overheard her singing to herself in the back seat of the car at a very young age.